-Subject: "In my opinion all of them must be independent; although there are many committees that could be formed by the board of directors, I believe that the audit committee is different and I consider the audit committee as a vital artery to ensure the soundness of the financial reporting system . . . . they also should be qualified with experience in accounting and auditing"
+Subject: "In my opinion all of them must be independent; although there are many committees that could be formed by the board of directors, I believe that the audit committee is different and I consider the audit committee as a vital artery to ensure the soundness of the financial reporting system they also should be qualified with experience in accounting and auditing"

 Subjects G, H and A have the same viewpoints in regard to the internal auditor's role of detecting frauds and errors and maintaining the viability of corporations and also to the importance of the integration with the external auditor.
 Subject G described that integration as "these two functions are considered as the faithful custodian of the company's accounts".
-However, Subjects H, C and I perceived that the audit expectation gap as a phenomenon primarily relates to the external auditor's responsibility to reduce the audit expectation gap since this gap represents the gap between the auditors and the users of the audit report.
-Internal audit, albeit its significant roles, can be seen by external auditors as an assistant function... and an effective external auditors may cover the deficiencies of internal auditors"
+However, Subjects H, C and I perceived that the audit expectation gap as a phenomenon primarily relates to the external audit profession; for instance Subject C pointed out that "in my opinion, it is the external auditor's responsibility to reduce the audit expectation gap since this gap represents the gap between the auditors and the users of the audit report.
+Internal audit, albeit its significant roles, can be seen by external auditors as an assistant function and an effective external auditors may cover the deficiencies of internal auditors"